 G. Tires must be purchased before qualifying and must be powdered and date stamped for that day's race.

 H. Must run all racing events on the tires you qualified on unless prior approval is received from Race Director.

 I. Any tires that are intended to be used the next race must be impounded at the tire barn and remain at the track.

 J. Officials may allow additional tires to be purchased based on damage to existing tires (existing tires will be destroyed.

 K. Modified traveling team rule exception is in place.
-All Modified tire rule gray areas are at the complete and final discretion of Berlin Raceway staff.
+All Modified tire rule grey areas are at the complete and final discretion of Berlin Raceway staff.

 6. RACING RULES

 A. At no time shall any non-competing member, crew member, owner or other person associated with a race car be permitted on the racing surface following the start of a race and prior to the final lap without the express permission of a Berlin official.
 Violation will result in the car being placed at the rear of the field and a one-lap penalty assessed.
 This rule is in place for your crew members' safety.
 EXCEPTION: During a red flag or major caution period, one crew member may be allowed on the track at the discretion of track officials.

 B. Berlin officials reserve the right to request a doctor's release at any time.

 C. Driver and car changes are permitted only prior to the start of a race, defined as when the field takes the starting grid on the front stretch (no changes during or after pre-race warmup laps).
 After that point, no change of drivers is permitted.
 Driver changes may occur only if both the driver and the car have qualified for the race.
 Points earned will be awarded to the driver.
 If a driver wishes to change cars prior to the event start, scoring officials in the pit tower must be notified of the change prior to the start of the race.
 If this does not occur, the car may not be scored.
 The driver who switches cars must start last in all events for the night.